LetCompliance

 Legal reference: Housing Act 1988, s.8 (as amended by Renters’ Rights Act 2025)

 Legal disclaimer: This guide is for informational purposes only and does not constitute legal advice.
 Landlord law in England changes regularly.
 Always consult a qualified solicitor or housing specialist for advice specific to your circumstances.
-Information is correct as of March 2026 but may have changed since publication — verify at GOV.UK.
+Last reviewed 19 April 2026 and may have changed since publication — verify at GOV.UK.

 Local enforcement